 The easiest way to find housesitting opportunities is through one of the dedicated housesitting sites listed below.
 They have hundreds of listings around the world with a description of the house, pets, owners, and duties you’d need to fulfill.
 They also have identity verification systems that give the homeowners (and sitters) some peace of mind.
 The downside is that these sites charge a fee for sitters to join, and don’t offer refunds to those who never find a gig.

 Another option is to look for housesitting opportunities through Facebook groups, which is how we found our latest housesit in Chiang Mai.
 There are a few general groups for house and petsitting, and you might also find positions listed in expat or other city-specific groups.
 You’ll probably know less about what you’re getting into and won’t have the security of the major housesitting sites, but you’ll get access to homeowners who aren’t listed on them.

 There are several housesitting sites out there, each with their own pros and cons.
 We joined TrustedHousesitters because it has the most in Southeast Asia, and actually most worldwide.

-At $119 per year, TrustedHousesitters has the highest fee, but it’s also the only site with a strong presence in Southeast Asia.
+At $129 per year, TrustedHousesitters has the highest fee, but it’s also the only site with a strong presence in Southeast Asia.
 If that’s where you’re going, this one is definitely the best bet.
-Bonus: Use our discount link to sign up and get 20% off.
+Bonus: Use the code “RAF290889” to get 25% off!